In Florida, divorced parents must have a Parenting Plan.

 Children are most positively affected when parents can put aside their differences and cooperate post-divorce on what their children need.
 Thus, we encourage parents to act civilly and respectfully with one another so they can make decisions for their children together with reduced conflict.

-However, if parents cannot effectively communicate in making shared decisions for their children or if disputes arise on time-sharing schedules, our attorneys will zealously advocate on our client’s behalf so the Court can determine what is in the best interest of the children.
+However, if parents cannot effectively communicate in making shared decisions for their children or if disputes arise on time-sharing schedules, our attorneys will zealously advocate on our client’s behalf so the court can determine what is in the best interest of the children.
 Our attorneys are well-versed in advocating children’s issues in the courtroom for temporary hearings and at trial.
-We also have vast experience with Parenting Evaluators, Counselors, Guardian Ad Litems, etc., both in Naples and throughout Florida.
+We also have vast experience in Naples and throughout Florida working with parenting evaluators, counselors, guardian ad litems, and others.

-While we represent you the parent, your child(ren), and the impact the litigation has on them are at the forefront of every case.
-Our attorneys use parenting plans to address the most important issues you see affecting your children during this most difficult time, while individually crafting agreements to provide direction and resolutions to disputes which impact your children’s lives into adulthood.
+Your children, and the impact the litigation has on them is at the forefront of every case.
+Our attorneys use Parenting Plans to address the most important issues you see affecting your children during this most difficult time, while individually crafting agreements to provide direction and resolutions to disputes that impact your children’s lives into adulthood.

-There are rare occasions when Sole Parental Responsibility or Ultimate Decision-Making Authority is granted by the Court, but there is a heavy burden of proof that must first be met.
-In those instances, the Court may award one parent either sole-decision making authority, or he or she are granted authority to make the final decision on an issue regarding the children.
+There are rare occasions when Sole Parental Responsibility or Ultimate Decision-Making Authority is granted by the court, but there is a heavy burden of proof that must first be met.
+In those instances, the court could award one parent either sole-decision making authority, or he or she is granted authority to make the final decision on an issue regarding your children.

 If you have any questions about your children’s future and the impact of the divorce on their lives, please contact us so that we may discuss them with you and formulate the best plan of action to protect them.